Point of Entry Project (PEP) Connects Family to Essential Services After Separation at the Border

 PEP provided assistance in acquiring the necessary social services for her grandson.
 That meant enrolling in Care for Kids for vital health care and ensuring the family receives food assistance from Food is Medicine.

-Even native English speakers find it challenging to comb through bureaucracy for assistance services.
+Even native English speakers -- this family is not part of that group -- find it challenging to comb through bureaucracy for assistance services.
 Compounding the family's trauma was a convoluted system of aid that is increasingly difficult to navigate, especially for immigrant families with a history of trauma.
 PEP offers a friendly guide to help families work through the system; from securing proper paperwork to completing the application process.
 PEP connects the most vulnerable families in our community with the vital services they need to survive and thrive.

 Every new donation means the PEP team can dedicate more time to helping families access the resources they need.
 Now that’s a trio of events we want to see more of.